exoplatform/exo-documentation/docs/Customizing_site.rst

 New CSS files can be added to a portal skin, meaning they are loaded in all the pages of the sites using this skin.
-For example, in order to add a new CSS file to override some styles of the Default skin, the following configuration must be defined in the file ``WEB-INF/gatein-resources.xml``:
+For example, in order to add a new CSS file to override some styles of the Enterprise skin, the following configuration must be defined in the file ``WEB-INF/gatein-resources.xml``: